10thmagnitude/hashicorp-demo/azure/packer/README.md

-# Build an Amazon machine image with Packer
+# Build an Azure machine image with Packer

 [Packer](https://www.packer.io/intro/index.html) is HashiCorp's open source tool for creating identical machine images for multiple platforms from a single